-Getting Prepared 2016 provides information about college enrollment and developmental education course-taking among Minnesota public high school graduates.
-Developmental education course-taking can be used as a measures of college readiness.
+Getting Prepared 2017 provides information about college enrollment and developmental education course-taking among Minnesota public high school graduates.
+Developmental education course-taking can be used as a measure of college readiness.

 Getting Prepared reports the college enrollment and developmental educational activity of Minnesota public high school graduates enrolling in college within two years of high school graduation.
 The report fulfills the legislative mandate Minnesota Statutes 13.32, subdivisions 3 and 6.